swiz23/computer_vision/README.md

 **Dependencies:** Requires the OpenCV and Pygame libraries

-To play the game, clone the repo and type `python fingersniper.py` in the terminal window.
+**Game Play:** To play the game, clone the repo and type `python fingersniper.py` in the terminal window.

 ## Technical Overview